 Restricted by Norwegian Customs Regulations

-Illegal drugs, prescription medicines that are not intended for personal use or in very large quantities, alcoholic beverages over 60 %, weapons and ammunition, fireworks, birds and exotic animals, as well as plants for cultivation.
+Find out about marijuana laws in Norway.
+Illegal drugs, prescription medicines that are not intended for personal use or in very large quantities, alcoholic beverages over 60 percent alcohol, weapons and ammunition, fireworks, birds and exotic animals, as well as plants for cultivation, are all prohibited.
 Also prohibited in Norway is the import of potatoes.
 The import of 10 kilograms of other vegetables, meats or fruits from within the European Economic Area (EEA) is allowed.

 Bringing Your Pet to Norway

-f you want to bring your pet to Norway, there are several customs requirements for pets.
-You’ll have to visit your vet before you travel in order to obtain
+You’ll have to visit your vet before you travel in order to obtain:

 - A veterinary certificate or EU pet passport evidencing required treatments below